Follow these handy tips to stay safe and keep up-to-date on the situation in Bali & Indonesia, including travel bans & visa restrictions.

 What to watch out for

 Wherever you are in the world, it goes without saying that monitoring your health is essential – especially if you’ve recently travelled.
 Much like the flu, the virus can transfer via close contact with an infected person when they cough or sneeze.
-It can also spread when you touch your mouth, nose or eyes after touching infected surfaces or objects, as well as by faecal contamination.
+It can also spread when you touch your mouth, nose or eyes after touching infected surfaces or objects.

-The symptoms of Coronavirus are similar to regular pneumonia and other respiratory illnesses.
+The symptoms of Coronavirus are similar to the flu, pneumonia and other respiratory illnesses.
 That includes a sore throat, cough, fever and even shortness of breath for severe cases.
-If you do feel unwell or experience any of these symptoms, then contact your doctor immediately.
-In Bali, it’s recommended to call 112 to speak to emergency services first, before visiting Sanglah Hospital.
+If you do feel unwell or experience any of these symptoms, then contact a doctor immediately.

 Honestly?
 It’s relatively straightforward.
-Outbreak or not, observing basic personal hygiene is key and being socially responsible is pretty obvious.
-With a little initiative and awareness, we can kick the Novel Coronavirus in the butt and continue enjoying life in paradise… Let’s do this, people!
+Pandemic or not, observing basic personal hygiene is key and being socially responsible is pretty obvious.
+With a little initiative and awareness, we can kick Coronavirus in the butt and continue enjoying life in paradise… Let’s do this, people!